 Does it matter who I am?
 This is how I realised it does.
 At an early research meeting with the community at the school a staff member from a neighbouring property arrived to ‘make an announcement’.
 Without a greeting and without introducing himself he said: ‘Your goats are coming on to our property and eating the flowers.
 If this happens again the goats will be locked up and you will pay a fine to get them back.’
 By now I was used to introductions, opening prayers, greetings.
 I heard myself thinking: ‘Who is this?’ (even though I knew).
 How does the meaning of his words change if he is a landowner, herd-boy, lunatic?
 It would have been helpful to know which of those he was!

 At one point a principal (in a possibly cynical-hostile moment) asked if I’d ever stayed in a rural village before.
 I was told it was time I spoke isiZulu.
 Other mothers asked me about my son.
 Teachers who were studying asked me about my studies.
-A hitch-hiker drew me into a long discussion on theology.
+A village hitch-hiker drew me into a long discussion on theology.
 Personal characteristics shape, limit and open up experiences.

 The word ‘Ixopo’ derives from the onomatopoeic description of the cow’s hoof pulling out of the thick wet fertile mud.
 In the Ixopo valley I love the space, rolling hills, wild river places, pretty goats, open fires, slow pace and vast open sky.
 I would not love being cold, hungry, beaten at school and having least say as a girl.
 I would not enjoy chorus-style teaching that leads nowhere.
 However, I know that my life-experiences have been limited, that I have much to learn and unlearn.
 I have, in exploring indigenous knowledge, the privilege of reconsidering: What matters?
 What other ways are there of understanding the world?
 What does this teach me about myself?